Monday, July 25, 2016

 To my surprise it was my maternal great grand father, George Frederick BAXTER.
 It turns out that Wayne once worked on Donor's Hill station mustering a couple of decades ago and when he saw the grave he photographed it.
 I asked if he would be able to tell me how to find it, to which he gave me directions but added that it would be hard to find because of all of the growth over the past couple of decades.

 About half way down the lagoon I come across a number of old stumps, too many together, and too many in straight lines to be natural vegetation.
 I remember Wayne telling me that these gidgee (Acacia cambagei) stumps were all that remained of the hotel that once stood there next to the lagoon.
-If I can find where the hotel once stood then Charles can't be far away.
+If I can find where the hotel once stood, then George and Mary Ann can't be far away.

 I continue further towards the southern end of the lagoon and half a kilometer later I find what I'm looking for, George's grave.